CairosAI/cairos-houdini-user-client/INSTALL.md

 # With the provided installation scripts
 These scripts should cover most regular use cases.

 Before running them, enter the Houdini environment.
-On Windows, this is done by starting Command Line Tools from the start menu or the Houdini launcher.
+On Windows, this is done by starting [Command Line Tools](https://www.sidefx.com/faq/question/how-do-i-set-up-the-houdini-environment-for-command-line-tools/) from the start menu or the Houdini launcher.
-On Linux, perform `source /opt/hfs20.0.547/houdini_setup` to load the environment.
+On Linux, perform `source /opt/hfs20.0.547/houdini_setup` to load the environment (adjusting the Houdini version).

 Then, run the scripts from the directory where you cloned the plugin.